Answering Your Questions on Bitcoin, Lower Silver Premiums, and Pre-1933 Gold Coins

 While Bitcoin itself has not yet been hacked, several exchanges holding bitcoin have been.

 Lastly, it is important to note that physical bullion is truly “off the grid,” while Bitcoin depends upon the network.
 Metals don’t need electricity and an internet connection to work.
-The exact whereabouts of a gold coin cannot be tracked electronically and it will leave no digital fingerprints when used in a discreet transaction.
+The exact whereabouts of a gold bullion coin cannot be tracked electronically and it will leave no digital fingerprints when used in a discreet transaction.
 This cannot be said for Bitcoin.

 Reader Question: Can I get paid in Bitcoins instead of dollars when selling you my gold and silver?